ualberta-mueller-group/MCGS/README.md

     - moved some functionality from obsolete `nim` class here
     - TODO rewrite all `nim` tests to use `sumgame` and `nimber`
     - TODO remove `nim` class after converting tests
-- go through TODO list, decide which items are done, to do for V1, and which we should defer to 1.x or later

 ### Future: Smaller step Versions 1.x , prepare for Version 2